Q: Why did my chicken lay a shell-less egg?

 It could also simply be a defective shell gland; it that is the case there is nothing to be done about it.

 Lastly, infectious bronchitis can also cause thin shelled eggs, or eggs with no shells.
 Chances are good you would have noticed respiratory symptoms.
-If you suspect your chicken has a case of IB, you should get her to a vet for a diagnosis immediately.
+If you suspect your chicken has a case of IB, you should get her to a veterinarian for a diagnosis immediately.
 There are some other illnesses, such as egg drop syndrome, that could cause the same thing.
 If you have eliminated everything else, your vet may be able to help you.